LibertyDSNP/spec/pages/Identity/Registry.md

 UTF-8 support for handles opens handle users up to [homograph attacks](https://en.wikipedia.org/wiki/IDN_homograph_attack), not to mention case-sensitivity issues.
 This issue is of ongoing discussion both for the DSNP as well as in for ICANN domain names and other projects working with internationalization support.

-Because the DSNP Id is stable, attacks would only be successful in cases where the DSNP Id were unknown.
+Because the DSNP User Id is stable, attacks would only be successful in cases where the DSNP User Id were unknown.
 [Punycode](https://en.wikipedia.org/wiki/Punycode) is used by some software to prevent homographs by encoding all non-Latin characters into Latin characters.
 So punycode does not properly present non-Latin characters which isn't reaching the level of internationalization support desired by the DSNP.

 #### Current Mitigation Strategies

-Clients resolving handles MUST implement a method to detect potential homographs and check both user settings and potentially check the registry for additional potential matching DSNP Ids.
+Clients resolving handles MUST implement a method to detect potential homographs and check both user settings and potentially check the registry for additional potential matching DSNP User Ids.

 ### EIP 712 Methods, Replay Attacks and Nonces